ayld/Facade/README.md

 Facade
 ======

-Facade tries to create a facade in front of all the jars used by your project, significatly lowering memory footprint.
+Facade tries to create a facade in front of all the jars used by your project.